Configuration

 SigrokDevice

-A SigrokDevice resource describes a sigrok device.
-To select a specific device from all connected supported devices use the SigrokUSBDevice.
+specific device from all connected supported devices use the

 SigrokDevice:

-driver: fx2lafw
+driver: 'fx2lafw'

-channels: "D0=CLK,D1=DATA"
+channels: 'D0=CLK,D1=DATA'

 - Arguments: